skilltryck/fortnox-api-client/README.md

     clientSecret: 'your client secret',

     // To use endpoints you need to provide either accessToken or refreshToken to the client
+    // If refreshToken is provided, the accessToken will be acquired on first request and refreshToken will also refresh
     // To acquire these tokens see above information about authentication/authorization
     accessToken: 'token for Fortnox API',
     refreshToken: 'token for Fortnox API'